 - Unofficial transcripts.
 Please do not upload screen shots.

-- Four (4) letters of recommendation (3 of the 4 should be academic-focused letters from teaching faculty and/or research mentors; if you are involved in significant co- or extra-curricular activities or post-graduate activities, including employment, a 4th letter focused on your leadership/service/working life is acceptable.
-These will still need to be in-depth letters from indviduals who know you well).
+- Four (4) letters of recommendation (3 of the 4 should be academic-focused letters from teaching faculty and/or research mentors; if you are involved in significant co- or extra-curricular activities or post-graduate activities, including employment, a 4th letter focused on your leadership/service/professional life is acceptable.
+Your 4th letter, like the academic letters, must be in-depth letters from indviduals who know you well.
 The letters should be sent separately via campus mail or email to Nichole Fazio, firstname.lastname@example.org by the stated campus deadline.
 NB: These letters should be obtained from faculty.
 They do not have to be tenured, but should know you in a teaching or research capacity.
-You should not request letters from graduate students, preceptors, post-docs, career or academic advisors.
+You should not request letters from graduate students, preceptors, post-docs, career or academic advisors; leadership/public service letters should not come from "famous" or high-ranking individuals who do not know you well.
+We are not interested in their noteriety; we are interested in what letter writers can actually say about you, in real and specific terms.
 Please have your letters sent on letterhead, signed, and addressed "To the scholarship selection committee".

 Complete campus endorsement applications must be submitted on May 6th, 2019.
 Applications submitted after this date will not be considered.
 Alumni of the College must participate in the campus process and deadlines detailed above in order to be considered for endorsement.
 Students may not apply directly to any of these award programs.